 - “Will you evaluate other partners in the future, and, if so, when does that process begin?”

-If you uncover that there is no near-term opportunity to unseat a competitor, continue to educate your prospect and share your unique market positioning while focusing on other accounts.
+If you find there’s no near-term opportunity to unseat a competitor, continue educating your prospect and share your unique market positioning while focusing on other accounts.

-Objection 6.
+Sales Objection Example 6.
 “We’re going with X competitor instead.”

-While unfortunate, sometimes in the sales process you find out that your prospect has selected a competitor.
-If they have not yet signed a contract, it’s time to go to work on this objection immediately.
+While unfortunate, sometimes in the sales process you learn that your prospect has selected a competitor.
+If they haven’t signed a contract yet, get to work on this sales objection immediately.

 - “I sincerely appreciate your feedback because it helps us improve our offering.
-Can you please tell me who you are going with instead and what motivated the decision to select them over us?”
+Can you please tell me who you’re choosing instead and what motivated the decision to select them over us?”

 - “Is there any way we could change our offer that would lead you to select us over them?”

-Once you learn a little bit more, it’s critical that you do the following.
+Once you learn more, it’s critical to take the following actions:

-- Send a quick point of view on questions to ask that vendor that will highlight some of their shortcomings when compared with your offering.
+- Send the prospect a quick POV on questions to ask the other vendor that will highlight some of their shortcomings when compared with your offering.

-- Offer to connect the prospect with a reference, and share case studies/testimonials.
+- Offer to connect the prospect with a reference and share case studies and testimonials.

 - Find an opportunity to network in person.

-Often this is the time to bring in an executive, a sale engineer, the head of analytics, or another member of the team to support you.
+Often, this is the time to bring in an executive, a sales engineer, the head of analytics, or another member of the team to support you.

 This is one scenario in which you may want to follow up with a question sooner than with other objections.
-Before you send anything, use these questions to understand what would most intrigue the prospect.
+Before you send anything, use questions like the ones below to understand what would most intrigue the prospect.

 - “Sure thing!
-What information will be useful to you?”
+What information will be most useful to you?”

-- “If I send you this information and you read through it, what’s the likelihood that you will want to reconnect to talk about our solution?”
+- “If I send you this information and you read through it, what’s the likelihood that you’ll want to reconnect to talk about our solution?”

 - “Is there someone else on your team I should be connecting with who would make decisions about our solution?”

-Objection 8.
+Sales Objection Example 8.
 “I will need to sell this internally to others.”

-It’s a great sign when your prospect clearly communicates with you about the process.
-However, you don’t typically want your prospect to sell your solution to others on their own, because this can sometimes lead to misalignment or things getting lost in translation, especially if your offering is complex.
+It’s a great sign when your prospect communicates with you about their internal process.
+However, you don’t typically want your prospect to sell your solution to others on their own.
+That can lead to misalignment or things getting lost in translation, especially if your offering is complex.

 - “Would it help if we jointly presented the business case?”

-- “What red flags can you anticipate, or what things might stand in our way?”
+- “What red flags can you anticipate, or what obstacles might stand in our way?”

 When No Means No

 Sometimes, no just means no, and it’s time to move on.
-However, before you do, it’s important to learn as much as you can from the experience, especially if the loss was a particularly painful one in a category you are trying to own, or it was a strategic account.
+However, before you do, it’s important to learn as much as you can from the experience, especially if the loss was a particularly painful one in a category you’re trying to own, or it was a strategic account.